-Job Placement Rates: As most recently reported to NACCAS by SHORE, in 2022, 91% of SHORE's graduates were placed in beauty-related jobs following graduation.
-During this period, more specifically, 94% of Cosmetology & Hairstyling, 100% of Barbering, 86% of Skin Care Specialty, and 67% Manicuring graduates were placed in fields corresponding to their related programs of study.
-No Teacher Trainers were qualified to evaluate for job placements during this time.
+Job Placement Rates: As most recently reported to NACCAS by SHORE, in 2023, 95% of SHORE's graduates were placed in beauty-related jobs following graduation.
+During this period, more specifically, 100% of Cosmetology & Hairstyling, 100% of Barbering and 89% of Skin Care Specialty and 100% Teacher Trainer graduates were placed in fields corresponding to their related programs of study.
+No Manicuring graduates were qualified to evaluate for job placements during this time.